Rydra/melange/README.md

 # Melange

-## An eventbus and AWS SNS+SQS message exchange library for concurrent programming
+## An eventbus and AWS SNS+SQS messaging library for concurrent programming

 The spice must flow! (or in this case, the event)

-Melange is a fork of geeteventbus and built upon its foundation to offer a flexible library to create distributed event-driven architectures using Amazon Web Services SNS (Simple Notification Service) and SQS (Simple Queue Service) as message broker.
+Melange is offers a flexible library to create distributed event-driven architectures using Amazon Web Services SNS (Simple Notification Service) and SQS (Simple Queue Service) as message broker.
 Its main selling point is the capability to greatly decouple and integrate REST apis, AWS Lambda functions and console applications... as long as they can subscribe to SNS topics.
+(You can subscribe to SNS at the time of writing HTTP Post endpoints, AWS Lambdas, SQS Queues, emails and phones)

-Not only that, Melange supports single-process, memory-based applications as well without depending on AWS services if you require it, just as geeteventbus does (Console applications, background workers).
-That's the class `DomainEventBus` and its idea has been grabbed from Vaughn Vernon and his must-read book Implementing Domain-Driven Design (look at [part 3 of these series](http://dddcommunity.org/library/vernon_2011/) if you want a quick look)
+In addition, Melange supports event driven architectures in single-process, non-distributed, memory-based applications (Console applications, background workers) with the aid of the `DomainEventBus` (see `Domain-Driven Design` section).
+The `DomainEventBus` is great if you really want to have a clean event-driven architecture with Domain Events, and its idea has been grabbed from Vaughn Vernon and his must-read book
+Implementing Domain-Driven Design (look at [part 3 of these series](http://dddcommunity.org/library/vernon_2011/) if you want a quick look, or read this excellent article from [Udi Dahan, founder of NServiceBus](http://udidahan.com/2009/06/14/domain-events-salvation/)).

+Right now Melange only supports Amazon SNS+SQS as the backend messaging infrastructure, but in the future we want to expand this library to be flexible enough to be used with RabbitMQ as well.

 ## Installing ##